David A. Sonnenfeld, Ph.D.

 Even with his active scholarly pursuits, David tries to find time to experience the out-of-doors.
 He has been known to bring along his camera, which he enjoys using in landscape, portrait, and industrial photography and as a documentary tool in his work.
 As a youth, David played bassoon in the Newark, Delaware, public schools and community orchestra.
 Today, he appreciates an ever-changing variety of music; current favorites include world music, alternative and acoustic rock, classic blues and jazz.
 A dual US and Canadian citizen, David has enjoyed many summers over a lifetime with extended family on the Gatineau River, in Quebec, Canada, near Ottawa, the nation's capital.
 He enjoys walking for fitness in all seasons, openwater swimming, bicycling (a pleasure rediscovered in the Netherlands), paddling, cross-country skiing and gardening.

 David's wife, stream ecologist Kathleen McGrath, is a Consulting Environmental Scientist with the New York Department of Environmental Conservation (DEC), and Adjunct Assistant Professor with ESF's Department of Environmental and Forestry Biology.
 Kathy is working on Onondaga Lake clean-up and restoration, now from a regulatory perspective.
 Their son, Nathan, an assiduous middle schooler, enjoys baseball, basketball, and anything electronic.
 David's oldest son, Raphael, is a graduate of the University of Washington, with a B.S. in Informatics.
 In his first job out of UW's iSchool, Rafa worked with Global Market Insite, a venture-capital funded, online marketing survey/ software firm based in the Seattle area; he currently lives and works in the Santa Cruz, California area.
-Number two son, Joshua, has just started a new job as Associate Director of the Sierra Club's "Our Wild America" campaign; previously he was a campaign manager with Save the Bay, in Oakland, California.
+Number two son, Joshua, is the new Associate Director of the Sierra Club's "Our Wild America" campaign; previously he was a campaign manager with Save the Bay, in Oakland, California.
 Josh has a B.A. in Feminist Studies from UC Santa Cruz.
 When they have a chance, David and his family enjoy exploring nature, history and culture in upstate New York, the Ottawa/ Gatineau region, and elsewhere around the world.

 David A. Sonnenfeld's Home Page